 The hotfix process supports only the Code only update option.
 If you selected Code and databases, the hotfix process will update the previously updated websites and the code update itself, and then continue with the code and database update.

-If you realize that you need to immediately address a problem in a code update by deploying a hotfix, complete the following steps:
+If you realize that you must immediately address a problem in a code update by deploying a hotfix:

 Note